-Dr. Yaron Danon is a Professor in the department of Mechanical Aerospace and Nuclear Engineering at Rensselaer Polytechnic Institute (RPI) and the Director of the Nuclear Engineering Program.
-He received his MS and PhD degrees in Nuclear Engineering and Science at RPI.
+Dr. Yaron Danon is a professor in the department of Mechanical Aerospace and Nuclear Engineering at Rensselaer Polytechnic Institute (RPI) and the Director of the Nuclear Engineering Program.
+He received both his MS and PhD degrees in Nuclear Engineering and Science from RPI.

-Dr. Danon’s group develops novel radiation detectors, data acquisition systems, and data analysis methods for nuclear data application and other applications.
-This research includes development of novel high efficiency, large area, zero bias solid-state neutron detectors.
+Dr. Danon’s group develops novel radiation detectors, data acquisition systems, and data analysis methods for nuclear data applications and other applications.
+This research includes the development of novel high efficiency, large area, zero bias solid-state neutron detectors.

 In addition to nuclear data activities, Dr. Danon is a pioneer in the area of pyroelectric crystal acceleration.
 Together with his students he developed x-ray and neutron sources that utilize simple heating of these crystals and thus eliminate the requirement for high voltage power supply.
 Current research includes laser or light driven crystal-based accelerators.
 Dr. Danon published over 107 articles in archived journals, 160 in peer review conferences, and presented more than 110 invited talks.
 He advised 23 Ph.D., 10 M.S, and 6 M.Eng. students that graduated; he currently advises 6 Ph.D. students and teach courses on radiation technology and physics of nuclear reactors.